-Recommendation: Chemistry 111 and Foundations of Mathematics 11 with a recommendation that students have a mark of 80% or above in each recommendation.
+Recommendation: Chemistry 111 and Foundations of Mathematics 11 with a mark of 80% or above in each.
 (Chemistry 112 will be considered as a recommendation on an individual basis.)

 This course covers the same topics as the Chemistry 122 but will move at an accelerated pace allowing time for more complex and challenging problems, and extension of topics through investigative techniques and research.